ZFLX2004/ZFLX2004.github.io/_posts/2025-07-28-HyperparameterOptimization-1.md

 cover-img:
 thumbnail-img: ../assets/img/HPO/cover.png
 share-img: ../assets/img/HPO/cover.png
-tags: [python, AI, model optimization]
+tags: [python, Artificial Intelligence, model optimization]
 author: 吴耀廷 Yaoting Wu
 ---

 In machine learning, the performance of a model, like accuracy, generalization ability etc. is often affected by its **parameter settings**.
 For example, consider that you are building one Transformer to predict one time series data, and you may wonder how to determine some parameters like `d_models` and `n_heads`.
 If you make it large, the training time and cost may increase, and a risk of overfitting may exist.
 On the contrary, if you make it small, the accuracy may be greatly reduced.
 This is the topic of this article.

-## 1. Understanding Parameters and Hyperparameters
+# 1. Understanding Parameters and Hyperparameters

-### 1.1.
+## 1.1.
 Parameters and Hyperparameters

 In any machine learning model, there are two distinct kinds of parameters: